-Title VI Evaluation of 2019 Proposed Service Changes
+Title VI Evaluation of 2019 Adopted Service Changes

-Each major service change being proposed has been evaluated to determine if it is causing a disparate impact or disproportionate burden to minority or low-income populations.
+Each major service change was evaluated before adoption to determine if it would cause a disparate impact or disproportionate burden to minority or low-income populations.
 This section describes anticipated impacts of each change and either what steps have been taken to mitigate the impact or why full mitigation is not possible.
 In some cases, the LEP population may be cited in order to ensure robust, multilingual outreach.